-Has the entity conducted Life Cycle Perspective / Assessments (LCA) for any of its products (for manufacturing industry) or for its services (for service industry)?
+1. Has the entity conducted Life Cycle Perspective / Assessments (LCA) for any of its products (for manufacturing industry) or for its services (for service industry)?
 If yes, provide details in the following format?

 NIC Code Name of Product/ Service % of total Turnover contributed Boundary for which theLife Cycle Perspective / Assessment wasconducted Whether conducted by independent external agency(Yes/No) Results communicated in public domain (Yes/No)If yes, provide the web- link.
-Not Applicable
+Not Ap Not Applicable as the Company is not involved in manufacturing or service activity.

-If there are any significant social or environmental concerns and/or risks arising from production or disposalof your products / services, as identified in the Life Cycle Perspective / Assessments (LCA) or through any other means, briefly describe the same alongwith action taken to mitigate the same.
+2. If there are any significant social or environmental concerns and/or risks arising from production or disposalof your products / services, as identified in the Life Cycle Perspective / Assessments (LCA) or through any other means, briefly describe the same alongwith action taken to mitigate the same.

-Percentage of recycled or reused input material to total material (by value) used in production (for manufacturing industry) or providing services (for service industry).
+3. Percentage of recycled or reused input material to total material (by value) used in production (for manufacturing industry) or providing services (for service industry).

 Indicate input material Recycled or re-used i nput material to total material

-FY 2022-23 FY 2021-22
+FY 2023-24 FY 2022-23

-NIL
+Not Applicable